 Tea and Vietnamese

-In Vietnam, tea is said to appear in almost every social activities: from wedding, birthday to anniversary and ritual ceremonies.
-A cup of hot tea in the early morning after breakfast, some iced tea at “quán cóc” - the roadside-make-shift shop while waiting for a friend, or a whole day chilling out in a tea-house; that is the way tea penetrates into Vietnamese’ daily life.
+In Vietnam, tea continues to play a significant role in nearly every social activity, spanning weddings, birthdays, anniversaries, and ritual ceremonies.
+Whether it’s enjoying a cup of hot tea in the morning after breakfast, sipping iced tea at a roadside café while waiting for a friend, or spending the day relaxing in a tea house, tea remains deeply embedded in the daily lives of the Vietnamese people.

 A Brief History Of Tea In Vietnam

-Drinking tea was thought to help improving one’s character, polishing one’s manner, and assessing one’s personality.
-People who drank concentrated tea were regarded to have fine manners, while tea artisans with the ability to pour tea into bowls arranged in a circle without spilling a drop were admired by their peers.
+Drinking tea was thought to enhance one’s character, refine manners, and reveal personality traits.
+Those who enjoyed concentrated tea were esteemed for their fine manners, while tea artisans skilled in pouring tea into bowls arranged in a circle without spilling were highly respected by their peers.

 Tea At Home